arista-netdevops-community/avd-quickstart-containerlab/README.md

 Hardware requirements depend on the number of containers deployed.
 Please read [Containerlab Scalability with cEOS](#containerlab-scalability-with-ceos) section before deploying a large topology.
 For a small topology of 10+ cEOS containers 8 vCPUs and 10 GB RAM are recommended.

 > **WARNING**: Please make sure that your host has enough resorces.
-Otherwise Containerlab can enter stale state and require Docker restart.
+Otherwise Containerlab can enter "frozen" state and require Docker restart.

 To install Docker on a Linux machine, check [this guide](https://docs.docker.com/engine/install/ubuntu/).
 To get Docker Desktop, check [docker.com](https://www.docker.com/products/docker-desktop/).